Mikeymanoguerra/map-via-ISS/README.md

 things to do:
   go back in time on nasa api
   change dimentions on nasa api
+  add image to the location objects in an array if statement about 500 error? delete object, turn to false, or save it for data storage......

   array methods for data store
     store, delete if 500 error